Oops! Something went wrong while submitting the form

 If a Victim Protective Order is granted, it is not a criminal conviction.
 A VPO is a quasi-civil-criminal action that has the full force of a civil order from a judge but does not carry any potential jail time or punishment commonly associated with a crime.
 However, if someone who has VPO granted against himself or herself violates the conditions and restrictions of a VPO, he or she could face criminal charges for violating a protective order.

-A first offence for violating a protective order is charged as a misdemeanor.
+A first offense for violating a protective order is charged as a misdemeanor.
 It can carry up to a maximum of one year in county jail and a maximum fine of $10,000.00.
 A second or subsequent VPO violation is a felony charge that carries a punishment range of 1 to 3 years in prison and a max fine of up to $10,000.00.